 We first counted the number of series in which happiness had gone up and the number in which happiness had gone down.
-On that basis we assessed the ratio; a ratio greater than 1 indicates that increasing happiness is more common than decline; a ratio of 1 that rising and declining happiness are equally frequent, and a ratio smaller than one that a decline in happiness is the most common.
-The Easterlin Paradox predicts a ratio of 1.
+On that basis, we assessed the ratio; a ratio greater than 1 indicates that increasing happiness is more common than decline; a ratio of 1 that rising and declining happiness are equally frequent, and a ratio smaller than one that a decline in happiness is the most common.
+The Easterlin Paradox holds that happiness tends to remain at the same level, around which is at best some random fluctuation and this predicts a ratio of about 1.5